Add storage and design to your outdoor space with an easy to build DIY Outdoor Crate Coffee Table.

 Start by lightly sanding the wood surfaces to knock off any splinters and smooth out the pieces.
 Use a damp cloth to wipe any dust off the wood pieces.
 Since these pieces are new and unfinished there is no need for further cleaning.

 Paint each piece individually before assembling.
 It is much easier to get the brush in all the tight spaces before it is assembled.
 I am pretty picky when it comes to painting so I like to make sure I take my time and apply the paint with steady, even strokes.
 Painting between all the slats was definitely the hardest and most time consuming part.
 I was so pleased with how this paint went on.
 I was fully prepared to add a second coat but was pleasantly surprised that I didn’t have too.

 Once the paint is dry (I would wait 24 hours) screw the caster wheels into the bottom of the plywood.
 I marked the holes for the screws first, then drilled pilot holes to make the screws go in easier and not split the wood.

-Use a generous amount of wood glue applied to the bottom slats of the crate.
+Use a generous amount of wood glue applied to the bottom slats of each crate.
 I used a foam brush to smooth the glue on the slats.
 Continue the process on all the crates.
 I sat a few heavy boxes on top of the crates until the glue was dry (wait 24 hours for the glue to be secure enough to move).
 I didn’t initially screw the crates onto the plywood base but since it was going to be outside I decided it would hold up in the weather better.

-I feel confident leaving the table outdoors knowing BEHR Marquee exterior paint is dirt and fade resistant.
+I feel confident leaving the table outdoors knowing the paint will hold up well.
 I can’t wait for even more great memories on our back patio and I’m pretty stoked that I built this table by myself.